Liam-Wirth/terminal_renderer/README.md

 - [ ] Unify useage of Nalgebra functionality accross all files
     - Basically, I think I'm not using nalgebra to it's fullest potential and there's probably a lot of functionality I'm leaving "on the table"
 - [ ] Better document code, Rust is very much self-documenting, but it's good to explain things as I go as well
+- [ ] Beautify the links as markdown links for the "Links I looked at section"